openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Writing Aggreement
 ------------------

 The end user who has logged into the OP MUST be prompted to browse and agree to the proposal sent from the RP.
-OP MUST verify if the end user has enough right to authorize the signing before creating the counter sign.
+OP MUST verify if the end user has enough right to authorize the signing before creating the counter signature.

 Receiving Contract
 ------------------